Homepage

 Why should eligible people stay up to date with COVID-19 vaccinations?

 The virus that causes COVID-19 can change and evolve, and protection from COVID-19 vaccination or infection declines over time.
-The 2024-2025 formula COVID-19 vaccines were intended to more closely match circulating SARS-CoV-2 strains.
+The updated COVID-19 vaccines are intended to more closely match circulating SARS-CoV-2 strains.

-As with other vaccine-preventable diseases, you are best protected from COVID-19 when you stay up to date with the recommended vaccinations.
+As with other vaccine-preventable diseases, eligible individuals are best protected from COVID-19 when they stay up to date with the recommended vaccinations.

-According to the CDC, COVID-19 vaccination helps protect you from severe illness, hospitalization, and death.
+According to the CDC, COVID-19 vaccination helps protect eligible individuals from COVID-19 and severe illness including hospitalization.

 What factors can increase the risk for severe illness from COVID-19?

-According to the CDC, staying up to date with COVID-19 vaccination and following preventive measures are especially important if you are older or have one or more health conditions, including those listed below.
-Also, if you have one or more of the conditions listed, you are more likely to get very sick from COVID-19 and be hospitalized, need intensive care, require a ventilator to breathe, and/or die.
+According to the CDC, staying up to date with COVID-19 vaccination and following preventative measures are especially important if you are 65 or older or have one or more health conditions or risk factors.
+People with one or more of the underlying conditions or risk factors listed are more likely to get very sick from COVID-19 and be hospitalized, need intensive care, require a ventilator to breathe, and/or die.
 The risk of severe illness from COVID-19 increases as the number of medical conditions or risk factors you have increases.
-Risk factors include:
+Underlying conditions or risk factors include:

 • Asthma